jolatechno/ipfs-mpi/README.md

 ## Usage

-See [interpreter](./interpreter) for examples on how to design an interpreter for libp2p-mpi, and feel free to use the [utils.py](./interpreter/echo/utils.py) file to simplify interactions with libp2p-mpi.
+See [example_interpreters](./example_interpreters) for examples on how to design an interpreter for libp2p-mpi, and feel free to use the [utils.py](./example_interpreters/echo/utils.py) file to simplify interactions with libp2p-mpi.

+Note that on download of your interpreter the `init.py` file will be called, and if it returns an error it will remove the interpreter and mark it as `failed` without further consequence, which make it ok to check for requirements in the `init.py` file and return an error if requirements are not fulfilled.

 # To-do